h-brough/TUNA/README.md

 ### Installation

-The simplest way to install TUNA and its dependencies is by running
+The simplest way to install TUNA and its dependencies is by running:

 ```
 pip install quantumtuna